Flash Fiction: Emily’s Typewriter

 The priest’s face paled upon sighting my wife, lying in the puddle of green ooze on our mattress.

 Father Peterson turned at once to the desk that entombed my wife daily and grabbed the typewriter.
 He raised the damned machine overhead and smashed it upon the desk.
-He raised and struck the cursed contraption repeatedly despite the screams of my wife until it lay in pieces.
+On the bed, still laying prone, Emily shrieked, her cry so shrill it stabbed at my ears.
+He raised and struck the cursed contraption repeatedly, despite the screams of my wife, until it lay in pieces.

-Satisfied with the fragments on the ground the priest took the cross from his neck and slid it over my wife’s head and gave her a benediction.
+Satisfied with the fragments on the ground the priest took the cross from his neck, slid it over my wife’s head and gave her a benediction.
 He left, visibly shaking, assuring me he would return in the morning.

 Trembling I swept up the mess and threw it outside.
 I then took a damp cloth and sponged my beautiful Emily clean.

 In the morning Father Peterson returned with more crosses, holy water and acolytes.
 There was no need for the ceremonies he performed.
 My wife sat there at the battered desk by the window with the view of a withered gourd plant.
-She stared out the window, hands on the desk, fingers twitching amongst the splinters, yearning to be typing.
+She stared out the window, hands on the desk, fingers twitching amongst the splinters typing on unseen keys.

 She sits there still, every day staring sadly out the window, her eyes as soulless as her body.